MingganM/Form-Challange/README.md

-#STEP FORM
+# STEP FORM

-##How it works:
+## How it works:

-..* On empty inputs it wont continue
+- On empty inputs it wont continue

-..* If the last checkbox isn't checked, form won't be submitted
+- If the last checkbox isn't checked, form won't be submitted